Starr & Starr, PLLC logo

 Starr & Starr, PLLC Review

 Starr & Starr, PLLC is a boutique law firm based in Manhattan that provides bankruptcy, civil litigation, commercial debt collection, and judgment enforcement services.
 The firm serves individuals, businesses, entrepreneurs, and both domestic and international companies across New York and New Jersey.
-Founded on the principle of helping clients achieve financial fresh starts, the firm has developed deep expertise in navigating complex bankruptcy codes and restructuring financial affairs for various client profiles.
+Founded on the principle of helping clients achieve financial fresh starts, the firm has developed deep experience context in navigating complex bankruptcy codes and restructuring financial affairs for various client profiles.

 The firm offers comprehensive bankruptcy services across multiple chapters.
 For individuals, they handle Chapter 7 personal bankruptcy (debt discharge), Chapter 13 personal bankruptcy (repayment plans over 3-5 years), and Chapter 11 personal bankruptcy (unlimited debt restructuring without time limits).
 They also represent business entities in Chapter 7 liquidations and Chapter 11 reorganizations.
 Beyond bankruptcy filing, Starr & Starr provides civil litigation services, commercial debt collection for creditors, and judgment enforcement.
 The firm explicitly markets ability to stop wage garnishments, foreclosures, lawsuits, and debt collector harassment through bankruptcy proceedings.